lhogie/idawi/README.md

 - stream processing
 - the construction of complex workflows
 - the emission of any information that is not a result, such as progress/debug information

+Operation are scheduled into a pool of thread, which ensure scalability.

 ## Creating a new service and operation
 A new *Idawi* application will come as one or several new services.